vexfreeze/p42-util-flow-vexfreeze/RouteBot/README.md

 # Description

-Use !route command in twitch chat to show SimBrief Route
+Use !route command in twitch chat to show latest SimBrief Route

 RouteBot checks simbrief every minute and will post new route on change or when flight is loaded